Stair Calculator

 Understanding the Calculator Inputs

-Stair calculation looks straightforward but has several measurement pitfalls that cause expensive rebuilds.
-Here's exactly what each input means and how to measure it correctly the first time.
+Stair calculation has several measurement pitfalls that cause expensive rebuilds.
+Here’s exactly what each input means and how to measure it correctly the first time.

 Total Rise — The Most Important Measurement

-Total rise is the vertical distance from the finished floor at the bottom of the staircase to the finished floor at the top.
-The word "finished" is critical — this means after flooring is installed on both levels, not the rough subfloor.
-If you measure to the subfloor and then add hardwood flooring on the upper level, your riser heights will be inconsistent by the flooring thickness, which is a code violation (max ⅜" variation between any two risers).
+Total rise is the vertical distance from the finished floor at the bottom to the finished floor at the top.
+The word “finished” is critical — this means after flooring is installed on both levels, not the rough subfloor.
+If you measure to the subfloor and then add hardwood on the upper level, your riser heights will be inconsistent by the flooring thickness — a code violation (IRC max ⅜" variation between any two risers).

-For existing stairs you're replacing: measure from finished floor to finished floor.
 For new construction: calculate the subfloor-to-subfloor distance and add the finished flooring thickness on both levels.
-If you haven't installed flooring yet, leave the stair calculation until floor thicknesses are confirmed.
+If flooring isn’t installed yet, leave the stair calculation until floor thicknesses are confirmed.

 Stair Width